London Sephardi Music

 Except where indicated by a code, all recordings are by me.
 They have no pretensions to perfection, having been made at home (frequently at the end of a long day) using my computer's built in microphone, employing the principle that I don't go back and re-record unless there's an actual error.
 It just seems to me more useful to get as much of it as possible online in the limited time I have available to do this.

-This site is still under construction, and new recordings are being added fairly frequently.
+This site, though already quite comprehensive, is still a work in progress, and new recordings are added fairly frequently.